Oanikulin/elliptic_curves/README.md

 # elliptic_curves
-Implementation of El-Gamal encoding/decoding using different methods
+Implementation of El-Gamal encoding/decoding using different methods for minicourse